 Description The Triumph TR3 was built between 1955 and 1957 during which time only 1286 cars were produced for the home market.
 According to the TR Register, as of 2002, there remains only 893 registered TR3/3A’s on UK roads.
 The TR3-B is an unofficial name given nowadays to the final version of the TR3 which was produced in 1962.
 It was offered concurrent with the TR4 which started production in 1961 and was a special short-production run in response to dealer concerns that the buying public might not welcome the TR4.
 It had the body of the later TR3-A and two series were produced, one with a commission number preceeded by ‘TSF’ of which 530 were produced and one with commission numbers preceeded by the TCF of which 2,804 were produced.
 The TSF series were identical to the last run of TR3A’s and the TCF series had the 2.2 litre, TR4 engine.
 It also had different headlight rims, a wider grille and door handles.
 This stunning example has been totally restored in 2013 with such fundamental elements such as the body, frame, chassis interior and engine all recieving due attention.
 The frame and suspension particularly has been sand-blasted and painted.
 She sits on new chrome wire wheel

-Description This 1980 Helios Blue Porsche 911 SC has lived a pampered life with only 3 owners and comes to us in a rust free condition.
+Description This 1980 Helios Blue Porsche 911 SC has lived a pampered life and comes to us in a rust free condition.
 The 3.2 litre flat six cylinder engine produces 231 horsepower making the car a delight to drive further helped recently when the braking system was fully overhauled.
 The driving experience is of paramount importance to Porsche, epitomised in this car with the desirable 5 dial dash and the tombstone seats both of which add to the iconically driver focused cabin.
 The specification of the car is further improved with the addition of the Fuchs alloy wheels.
 The car comes with comprehensive history including original handbooks, a fully documented service history and MOTs’ as well as the original Porsche passport which details the maintenance guidelines.

 Description An amazing find!
 Freshly shipped from being dry stored in California this Lotus Europa Twin Cam Special has covered just 5,536 miles from new and is in a totally original and unrestored condition, even down to the original tyres although we will of course be advising new tyres are fitted prior to delivery!
 Surely a once in a lifetime opportunity to purchase a barely run in Lotus Europa Twin Cam Special resplendant in Lagoon Blue with Oatmeal interior that drives in a most fabulous way with the Big Valve engine producing a wonderful soundtrack and great performance.
 This car must be seen to be appreciated.
 The Lotus Europa was the first mass produced mid-engined road car, and the handling was considered by the motoring journalists of the time to be the closest thing to that of a Formula 1 car.
 With a very low kerb weight (c.
 650kg) and plenty of power, the Europa is a fabulous and involving drive. *Viewing strictly by appointment only*